 Visiting Your Health Care Team

 When you have diabetes, it is important that you get good medical care.
-Now that it's clear that high blood sugar (glucose) levels play a role in many complications, your doctor's skill is more vital than ever.
+Now that it's clear that high blood glucose (blood sugar) levels play a role in many complications, your doctor's skill is more vital than ever.
 Good care helps you live a full life with as few complications as possible.

 But what is good care?
-The American Diabetes Association provides standards of medical care for people with diabetes.
-These guidelines give the most up-to-date information on taking care of your diabetes.
-Also, the guidelines let you know what to expect from your doctor and health care team.
+The American Diabetes Association publishes our annual Standards of Medical Care in Diabetes.
+These guidelines give professionals the most up-to-date information on taking care of your diabetes.
+Our Standards of Medical Care for People with Diabetes brochure will help you understand what to expect at visits to your doctor.

 The Team Approach